mongodb/specifications/source/auth/auth.md

 }
 ```

 The driver MUST use the returned `"access_token"` value as the access token in a `JwtStepRequest`.
+If the response does
+not return a status code of 200, the driver MUST raise an error including the HTTP response body.

 For more details, see
 [How to use managed identities for Azure resources on an Azure VM to acquire an access token](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-to-use-vm-token).